 Turn on the saute/browning function in your Instant Pot or other electric pressure cooker and add two tablespoons of olive oil.
 Use the 'adjust' button to turn it to the medium saute heat.

 Add the diced onions, diced celery, and carrots to the pot and saute for five minutes, stirring frequently, then turn off the saute function.

 Add the ham hock or smoked turkey leg, chicken broth, dried split yellow peas, garlic, bay leaf, and fresh thyme to the pot.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 15 minutes at high pressure.

 When the cook time time is complete allow the unit to reduce pressure on its own without opening the steam release vent (Natural Pressure Release) for 15 minutes, or until the pin has dropped, then open the lid.

-Once it's cooked check the taste and add salt and pepper as needed, garnish with chopped fresh parsley.
+Taste the soup and add additional salt and pepper as needed, garnish with chopped fresh parsley.